jpalidev/v2ray-ws-tls-cdn-centos-7/README.md

 bash go.sh
 ```

 11.6.
 A default PORT and UUID are displayed toward the end of the install.
-The UUID is effectively a password, and will need to be known by the client when we set up the Windows PC in a moment.
-It will look something like this:
+The UUID is effectively a password, and will need to be known by the client(s).
+The relevant lines will look something like this:

 ```
 PORT:40607